curry-scott/Tic-Tac-Toe/pseudo.md

 switch to current player, whos turn it is

-declare function to check win or tie

-update list of all possible winning board tile combinations

-check winning combos to see if the given combinations/paused board state array match the given player...

 Controller

-function for tiles clicked

-change currentPlayer

-determine updated board and tiles after each players turn

-move the game forward on each clicks
+Initialize the game

+Set view to start
+  initView

+set game logic to start
+  initModel

+Update game, board, players when a player plays

-when 5 or more plays have been made, check for win or tie
+Check for win or tie when =>5 plays have been made

-pause board tiles once player chooses

-recognize and show with a tie if all 9 tiles are used without winning array
+Lock board tiles, players and buttons

-switch to current player
+Switch to current player

-update board with message winner is "X" or "O"
+Message win or tie when win combination occurs or all tiles are locked

-show reset button
+Show reset button